Treatment of Melanoma

 If the doctor finds cancer cells left after surgery, your doctor may use T-VEC, RT, or palliative therapy.1,3

-If your melanoma is unresectable, your doctor may offer an injection of therapy into the lesion with T-VEC (preferred) or interleukin-2 (IL-2), RT, or surgery to help with symptoms.3 T-VEC is the preferred therapy for most patients that can’t undergo surgery.1,3
+If your melanoma is unresectable, your doctor may offer therapy that helps with symptoms, for example: T-VEC, interleukin-2 (IL-2), or RT.3 T-VEC is a therapy injected into the melanoma and the preferred therapy for most patients who can’t undergo surgery.1,3

 Melanoma: Metastatic (Stage 4) disease